Posts Tagged ‘high school scholarships’

 The Patriot’s Pen Essay Contest

-This is for grades 6 – 8 and is an essay contest in which applicants express there view on democracy.
+This is for grades 6 – 8 and is an essay contest in which applicants express their view on democracy.
 Estimated $115,000 students compete annually.
 Nov.
 1st is entry deadline.

 VFW Scout of the Year Scholarship